drexelwireless/iot-sensor-framework/README.md

-# RFID Data Collection & Visualization Software
+# IoT Data Collection & Visualization Software

-This software suite contains scripts to collect and visualize RFID tag information using an Impinj Speedway RFID reader.
+This software suite contains scripts to collect and visualize IoT sensors, such as RFID tag information using an Impinj Speedway RFID reader.

 *Note: These instructions assume that the web server, interrogation and visualizer will be run on the same machine (IP addresses in all shell scripts have been set to `localhost`).

 ### Requirements
-The following software packages need to be installed before running RFID data collection.
+The following software packages need to be installed before running data collection.
 You will have to use the same install method (such as `pip install` or `easy_install`) listed here.
 Also, alternatives to using `sudo` for `pip install` are  `sudo -H pip install <package-name>` or